 When the sickness and injury and oppression and death that plagues us is banished from this entire world.
 When Christ descends on the clouds in glory and every evil and sinful thing is cast out in his presence.
 When this whole fallen world is remade, like a newborn infant.
-And everyone and everything is health, strong, clean, and alive in him who died and rose again.
+And everyone and everything is health, strong, clean, and alive in him who died and rose again to make us whole.
+Amen.